-This model gathers all known matter particles as well as force and carrier particles.
+This model comprises all known matter particles, as well as force and carrier particles.

-Together with the nucleus, it makes up the atoms.
+Together with the nucleus, electrons make up atoms.

-Has an electric charge of minus one-third; protons contain one, neutrons contain two
+Down quarks have an electric charge of minus one-third.
+Protons contain one down quark, while neutrons contain two.

-Carrier of the strong force which binds quarks together to make protons and neutrons (and other particles).
+Gluons are the carrier of the strong force, which binds quarks together to make protons and neutrons (and other particles).

-Its existence was confirmed in July 2012 thanks to observations made by ATLAS and CMS experiments at CERN.
+Its existence was confirmed in July 2012, thanks to observations made by the ATLAS and CMS experiments at CERN.

-Has an electric charge of plus two-thirds; protons contain two, neutrons contain one.
+Up quarks have an electric charge of plus two-thirds.
+Protons contain two up quarks, while neutrons contain one.

-Particle with no electric charge, and very small mass; billions fly through your body every second; exists in 3 flavours: electron neutrino, muon neutrino and tau neutrino.
+Neutrinos are particles with no electric charge and a very small mass; billions of them fly through our bodies every second.
+There are three flavours: electron neutrinos, muon neutrinos and tau neutrinos.

 |Graviton (not yet observed)

-Carrier of the gravity that makes apples fall to the ground and, on an astromomical scale, binds matter in planets and stars, and holds stars together in galaxies.
+This is the hypothetical carrier of gravity, which makes apples fall to the ground, and, on the astronomical scale, binds matter in planets and stars and holds stars together in galaxies.